Your Home or Business Flooded - So What's Next?

 For those homeowners and businesses who have flood insurance, most policies are controlled by the National Flood Insurance Program (“NFIP”) administered by the Federal Emergency Management Agency (“FEMA”).
 And as you might imagine, NFIP has special rules for making claims.

 How do I make a claim?
 You must first fill out a proof of loss with your insurer.
 Typically, the deadline to file proof of loss forms is 60 days.
 However, given the extensive flooding, FEMA extended the deadline to 240 days.
-You can read FEMA’s letter here, which explains the basis for the extension.

 What else should you do if your home or business flooded?